-Our central goal is to teach students to engage in positive behaviors that promote hope, engagement, and wellbeing so that all students develop the social-emotional skills to be successful post-graduation.
+Our central goal is to teach students to engage in positive behaviors that promote resiliency of character, personal responsibility, mentorship, citizenship, critical thinking, and problem-solving so that all students develop the skills to be successful post-graduation.
 In order to accomplish this goal, it is essential that all members of the school community know and support expectations for student conduct.

-As part of our multi-tiered system of supports, the District School Board of Pasco County offers a continuum of positive behavior supports, which are integrated with academic goals and include increasing levels of intervention in response to student needs.
+As part of our multi-tiered system of supports, the District School Board of Pasco County offers a continuum of Positive Behavior Intervention Supports (PBIS), which are integrated with academic goals and include increasing levels of intervention in response to student needs.
 Whenever possible, preventative approaches and teaching strategies are considered prior to implementing consequences for behavior.